irynaDemydenko/kottans-frontend/README.md

 ## **4.** Responsive Web Design
 On this step I did my first real site layout.
 I used flex technology to optimize my work.
 It's very comfortable.
+I have really enjoyed Grid GArden and Flex Froggy games.
+Levels 26 and 28 in Grid Garden game were very difficult for me.
+Flex Froggy was easier to understand.
 <details><summary>Screenshots</summary>
 <p>